 For those who do not already have an Associate Degree in ECE or ECFS, the following prerequisite courses are required and can count as elective credits toward the B.A.S. degree.
-At least 3 of these courses, whichever you choose, must be completed prior to beginning the Bachelor’s cohort in any given fall quarter.
-Through the 2019-20 school year, the remaining 3 can be completed after you have started in the program.
-Admitted students also have the option to take a waiver exam for the remaining three courses.
+All prerequisite courses must be accounted for PRIOR to beginning the BAS cohort in fall.
+Waiver tests for up to 3 of the ECE prerequisites are available to applicants who have 2 or more years' experience working with children in a formal setting.
 Waived courses do not count as credit toward the degree, but do count as meeting admissions requirements.
-If you would prefer to take these courses online, please contact Annie Garrett, Program Manager, for special registration instructions. *Please note that beginning Fall 2020, the prerequisite policy will be changing and all six courses must be accounted for PRIOR to beginning the BAS cohort.
+If you have questions about these waivers or need special accommodations, please contact Annie Garrett, Program Manager.

 - course(EDUC&115) – Child Development

 - course(ECED&107) – Health, Safety and Nutrition

 - course(EDUC&150) – Child, Family, Community

 - Equivalent courses from other colleges may be substituted for any/all of these prerequisites.